The alt-country, roots, blues, folk, indie and rock festival features over 25 acts across 12 venues around Semaphore.

 Image supplied

-One of Adelaide’s longest running festivals, Semaphore Music Festival, returns in 2025 with a showcase of over 25 artists across 12 venues across Semaphore.
+One of Adelaide’s longest-running festivals, Semaphore Music Festival, returns in 2025 with a showcase of more than 25 artists across 12 venues in Semaphore.

 Held over the October long weekend from Friday 3 to Monday 6 October, the community-driven festival features live music from both local and national artists, gourmet food trucks and plenty of bars.